marianosagua/cinema-spot-backend/README.md

 ## Overview

-The Movie Reservation System is a backend application designed to manage movie reservations, user authentication, and administrative tasks.
-It is built using TypeScript, Express.js, and Prisma ORM with a PostgreSQL database.
+The Movie Reservation System is a backend application that manages movie reservations, user authentication, and administrative tasks.
+Built with TypeScript, Express.js, and Prisma ORM using a PostgreSQL database, it offers a robust platform for movie booking operations.

 ## Features